 The GCA membership comprises greeting card publisher members as well as a growing number of associate members with an interest in the greeting card industry, such as retailers, specialist suppliers, trade fair organisers and agents.

-The GCA is owned totally by its members and associate members, headed up by its much loved and respected CEO, Sharon Little.
+The GCA is owned totally by its members and associate members, headed up by its CEO, Amanda Fergusson.
 The GCA is governed by a Council of elected members.

 Though totally separate, the GCA has been run from Max Publishing’s offices (home to Progressive Greetings and PG Buzz.net) for almost 20 years, a symbiotic relationship that works incredibly well.